 Dr. Greg Phipps’ formal training is in Clinical Mental Health Counseling, Rehabilitation Counseling, and Counselor Education.
-He has been a member of the counseling profession for 9 years.
-Prior to serving as a counselor and counselor educator, Dr. Phipps was a photographer/designer for over a decade.
+He has been a member of the counseling profession for over a decade.
+Before serving as a counselor and counselor educator, Dr. Phipps was a photographer/designer for over a decade.
 Since moving into the counseling field, Dr. Phipps has counseled in agency and private practice settings and taught for several universities as an adjunct instructor.
-In addition, Dr. Phipps served as the Director of Institutional Effectiveness for North Carolina A&T State University helping to track strategic priorities, assess administrative and academic units, and encourage compliance for accreditation efforts.
+In addition, Dr. Phipps served as the Director of Institutional Effectiveness for North Carolina A&T State University, helping to track strategic priorities, assess administrative and academic units, and encourage compliance for accreditation efforts.

-Dr. Phipps’ current research interests focus on multicultural counseling competence, White racial identity development of counselors, and behavioral addictions.
+Dr. Phipps’ current research focuses on multicultural counseling competence, White racial identity development of counselors, and behavioral addictions.
 He has presented at several conferences and has published peer-reviewed articles and one co-authored book chapter in the areas of counseling and higher education.

 Awards / Honors